NamPhAm-Work423/quickshare-frontend/content/pages/privacy.md

 ---

-*This privacy policy is effective as of January 15, 2024.
+*This privacy policy is effective as of December 15, 2025.
 For questions or concerns, contact us at privacy@quickshare.app.*